top of page

 DIRECTING SHOWREEL

-He graduated from the Academy of Motion Picture Arts and Sciences' Mentor-Protegee Initiative under the mentorship of Oscar-nominated filmmaker Ted Melfi.
+Hari was the first Indian national to be accepted into the prestigious Oscars Gold Rising fellowship and graduated from the Academy of Motion Picture Arts and Sciences' Mentor-Protege Initiative under the mentorship of Oscar-nominated filmmaker Ted Melfi.

-Hari is currently developing his debut feature film which is a story that lives in the liminal space between Indian mythology, science fiction, and the metaphysical.
+He is currently developing a feature film, “Maitreya” that lives in the liminal space between Science-Fiction and horror.

 Behind The Scenes